-Whenever we face some performance issues with our computer, the first thing we do is open up the Task Manager, and then look for the applications or components which are using the most resources.
+Whenever we face some performance issues with our computer, the first thing we do is open up the Task Manager, and then look for the applications or components that are using the most resources.
 If you are familiar with Task Manager, then you must have also noticed that at times, the ‘Host Process for Windows Tasks’ or ‘Service Host’ process consuming resources.
-What these processes and what can you do if your Host process has stopped working or consumes high CPU, Disk or Memory usage.
+What these processes are and what you can do if your Host process has stopped working or consumes high CPU, Disk, or Memory usage.

 Host Process for Windows Tasks or Service Host

-Windows is essentially working just because of its Services.
-A large number of services running the background facilitate your daily tasks and operations.
-Some of these services are compiled into EXE files, and they are complete in themselves.
-These services show up in the Task Manager.
-But some services are written in DLL files, and they cannot be executed directly.
-Microsoft shifted to DLL files as they were easy to maintain and update from a programming point of view.
-DLL services require a host process, an EXE that can execute them and this is what ‘taskhost’ in Windows is.
+Windows is essentially working because of its services.
+Many services running in the background facilitate your daily tasks and operations.
+Some of these services are compiled into EXE files and complete in themselves.
+These services appear in Task Manager.
+But some services are written as DLL and cannot be executed directly.
+Microsoft shifted to DLL files because they were easier to maintain and update from a programming perspective.
+DLL services require a host process, an EXE that can execute them, and this is what ‘taskhost’ in Windows is.

-Each ‘Host Process for Windows Task’ is an instance of ‘taskhost’ running some service in the background.
+Each ‘Host Process for Windows Task’ is an instance of ‘taskhost’ that runs a service in the background.
 Although Windows Task Manager does not exactly let you view what services it is running, other tools can.

 Host Process for Windows Services has stopped working or consuming High resources